vzMars/mini-message-board/README.md

 ## Lessons Learned:

-This project helped learn CRUD and how to work with the MongoDB database.
+This project helped me learn CRUD and how to work with the MongoDB database.
 I was also able to learn a bit about Mongoose with this project.
 I was also introduced to the templating language EJS which allowed me to generate HTML with JavaScript.
 I also learned about the method-override middleware that allowed me to make PUT and DELETE requests from the browser.

 ## More Projects: